mottazabdelfattah/mottazabdelfattah.github.io/content/project/fitness_explorer/index.md

 In architectural design optimization, fitness landscapes are used to visualize design space parameters in relation to one or more objective functions for which they are being optimized.

-In this project, we designed and built an interactive user interface for exploring fitness landscapes (see Figure 1).
+In this project, we designed and built an interactive user interface for exploring fitness landscapes.
 Our interface offers two alternative representations for exploring fitness landscapes: a continuous density map and a discrete glyph-based map.
 Objective values and parameter views are updated based on the cursor position.
 The glyph-based map features a portal cursor for semantic zoom, displaying data in a separate portal lens view.
 3D renderings of the underlying structure are displayed for selected parameter constellations.
-Furthermore, the exploration history shows which areas of the landscape have been investigated.
+Furthermore, the exploration history shows which areas of the landscape have been investigated (see Figure 1).

-This interactive interface was used by our collaborators to explore the optimization space of coreless filament wound structures.
-A publication will appear soon.
+This interactive interface was used by our collaborators to explore the optimization space of coreless filament wound structures. <i>A publication will appear soon.</i>

 <video width="320" height="240" controls>
   <source src="teaser.mp4" type="video/mp4">